NanoTools/easy-nano-node/docs/digitalocean.md

 # Setup a Nano Node on DigitalOcean

-1. Sign up on Digitalocean [with this link to get 10$ credit for free](https://m.do.co/c/f47f91d0d534)
+1. Sign up on DigitalOcean [with this link to get 10$ credit for free](https://m.do.co/c/f47f91d0d534)

 2. Create a new Droplet